EMMA019/Quantum-Simulator/README.md

 * **Core Logic Generation:** AI-Assisted

 By leveraging AI for heavy-lifting tasks like initial coding and immediate debugging, the project was completed **with remarkable speed for a solo development effort**.
-* *【Note: The claim of "20-30x faster" has been removed and replaced with a more objective statement.】*

 ---

 ## ⚙️ Built With